LinwoodDev/Butterfly/CONTRIBUTING.md

 ## Code

-This app is built wíth Flutter and is develop in the programming language Dart.
+This app is built wíth Flutter and is developed in the programming language Dart.
-The current version is in the main branch.
+The current stable version is located in the main branch.
 This branch is feature freezed and only accept bug fixing pull requests.
 The develop branch is the next version of the app.
 All nightly versions gets released from here.
 Please create feature requests and bug fixing pull requests here.